Mother of man who fatally overdosed at Nassau jail files $20M wrongful death lawsuit

 But a 2018 arrest for drug-impaired driving violated terms of a deal that would have reduced his felony conviction and Rollins went back to Nassau's jail and was expecting a prison sentence, according to records and his former attorney.

 He died at Nassau University Medical Center on Dec.
-28, 2018, the day after being found on his cell floor without a pulse after another inmate went to an officer for help, according to the state commission’s report.
+28, 2018, the day after being found on his cell floor — not appearing to be breathing or have a pulse — after another inmate went to an officer for help, according to the state commission.